 You probably noticed that *most* of the individual gifts for our oldest are practical ones and our younger daughter is getting more “fun” presents.
 There are a couple of reasons for this:

 - Our oldest is so excited to be taking violin lessons right now.
 She just started a couple of months ago and as soon as she got her book last week, she began asking for a music stand.
 She also has been asking for a metronome since her teacher has one and we do not.
 So while these gifts seem practical, she’s incredibly excited about getting them and they are still a really big want for her.

 - The music stand and metronome are quite a bit more money than we would typically spend on one child for Christmas, but since they are needs, we will still be getting them.

 - Our second daughter is two.
-When our oldest was two, she got stuffed animals and a doll bed too, so now she doesn’t need any more of those things since she already has hers.
+When our oldest was two, she got stuffed animals and a doll bed too, but since she already has a lot of toys, she doesn’t need more right now.

 8) Get Grandparents/Relatives Involved!